diegomscoelho/transcriptomics_lectures/README.md

 ### **Morning (Concepts)**
 1. **Principles of microarray technology**
    - Probes, hybridization, fluorescence detection.
-2. **One-color vs two-color systems**
+   - One-color vs two-color systems
-3. **Normalization methods (RMA, quantile)**
+2. **Normalization methods (RMA, quantile)**
-4. **Statistical analysis concepts**
+3. **Statistical analysis concepts**
    - Fold-change, p-value, multiple testing.
-5. **Common sources of error**
-   - Cross-hybridization, batch effects.
-6. **From microarray to modern analysis**
-   - Differential expression and enrichment logic.
+   - Differential expression and others.

-**Discussion prompt:**
-> What new possibilities did microarrays open compared to qPCR, and what problems still remained?

 ### **Afternoon (Case Scenario)**
-**Case:** *Microarray-based comparison of tumor vs normal tissue.*
-- Review a classic cancer transcriptomics paper (e.g., breast cancer subtype study).
-- Identify experimental design, normalization, and validation strategy.
-- Discuss issues like probe specificity, sample size, and biological interpretation.
-- **Present:** How we would redesign this study today, keeping its original biological question.

-**Wrap-up reflection:**
-> Microarrays gave us breadth but not depth — what technology might solve that next?
+- Research for ~1h for a microarray experiment in any research study.
+Make a two slides presentation (5 minutes or less) in our colective google presentations:
+- Answer these questions:
+  - Probe platform used?
+One or two color method?
+  - Normalization method used?
+Which statistical method?
+  - How many differentially expressed genes were found?

 ## **Day 3 — RNA-seq: The Short-Read Revolution**